The abandoned palaces of Europe will take your breath away

 Tatoi Palace, Mount Parnitha, Greece

-The site was explored by the Ministry of Culture in 2004, who by 2012 had taken inventory of more than 17,000 pieces ranging from precious antiques and artwork to children’s toys.
-While it was discovered that nine cargo containers full of the royal family’s treasures had been stolen, the vast majority of their possessions remain in place.
+The site was explored by the Ministry of Culture in 2004, which by 2012 had taken inventory of more than 17,000 pieces, ranging from precious antiques and artwork to children’s toys.
+While it was discovered that nine cargo containers full of the royal family’s treasures had been stolen, the vast majority of their possessions remained in place.

 Tatoi Palace, Mount Parnitha, Greece